qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 Only the PSC can take a final vote on the proposal.
 The voting weights are as follows:

    - +1 to indicate support for the proposal.
    - 0 indicates no opinion
    - -1 to veto a proposal, but must provide clear reasoning.

+After voting the rules are as follows:

+- **Rejected** and back into `Draft` if more then -2 votes are cast
-- Accepted if it receives no more then -2
+- **Accepted** if majority of non zero votes are +1 and no more then -2 votes have been cast.
-- Back into `Draft` if all 0 votes are cast - all 0 votes in this case indicate no strong support, but no strong veto arguments.
+- **Draft** if all 0 votes are cast - all 0 votes in this case indicate no strong support, but no strong veto arguments.
 This might indicate the QEP requires more changes for PSC acceptance.
-- Back into `Draft` if more then -2 votes are cast.
-Comments should be taken on board when back in draft mode.

 - A `Draft` QEP with more then -2 can be fully rejected at the discretion of the PSC e.g QEP to change licence would be fully rejected as it will not happen.

+*Note:* Comments should be taken on board when back in draft mode.

 Upon completion of discussion and voting the proposer should announce whether they are: